intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/case-management/ucm-icm-feature-guide.md

 ```
 ### WorkObjects search

-In order to configure SearchTemplate with WorkObjects
+In order to configure SearchTemplate with WorkObjects use the following:
-- through the Queue it is necessary to put these parameters:
+- through the `Queue`:
     ```xml
     <OperationProperties>
         <Property ID="SolutionId">CustomerComplaints</Property>